swiftlang/swift-evolution/proposals/0xxx-is-case-expressions.md

 }
 ```

 Using `is case` syntax in this way is potentially an improvement over `if case` syntax, since `if case` syntax is well-known for having poor autocomplete support.
-This is an interesting directly to explore in future proposals.
-We propose excluding this functionality from this propoal, however, since it is purely additive and can be added later.
+We propose excluding this functionality from this proposal, however, as it is purely additive and can be added later in a future proposal.

-It's not totally clear if this would be a good idea or not, since it would be inconsistent and potentially surprising for `is case` expressions to support different functionality depending on the context:
+It might be inconsistent and potentially surprising for `is case` expressions to support different functionality depending on the context, similarly with the current behavior of `if case <pattern> = <expr>`:

 ```swift
 // We can't support bindings in general, since there isn't a scope to bind the new variables in: